Seanamccormick7/headshotAI-AWS/README.md

 Built with Hugging Face Diffusers DreamBooth implementation and Stability AI's Stable Diffusion 1.5 model.

+## Authors

+Created by Sean McCormick and Rayden Khuraijam

 ---

 **Note**: This is a production-grade implementation designed for enterprise deployments.
 Ensure proper resource allocation, monitoring, and compliance with applicable ML model licenses.